Jake & Amy: Critical reviews

-"Jake & Amy" received critical acclaim from critics.
+"Jake & Amy" received acclaim from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode an "A−" grade and wrote, "Because of the way the season set things up for this conclusion, 'White Whale' and 'Jake & Amy' get docked points for not following through on them.
 Would it have been better had there been no NutriBoom issues in the first place?
 Had there been an explanation for any last minute wedding planning?
 Yes, actually.
 In a self-contained situation, these last two episodes of the season absolutely fulfill every possible thing a Brooklyn Nine-Nine episode needs.
 But the thing about Brooklyn Nine-Nine is that it's made abundantly clear that 'self-contained situation' isn't exactly the name of the game.
 As for everything else?
 Flawless."

 Alan Sepinwall of Uproxx wrote, "Where the series tends to blow up its status quo in its season finales, Jake & Amy was largely just a terrific, funny, and charming episode of a show that gets to go be all of those things on a new network next season.
 And we can worry about Holt's rank when we get there."